GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

 ```

 The `currentFailureCount` value is the number of failures since the last successful report, and will be reset to 0 the next time a report is successfully sent.
 The `totalFailureCount` is the total number of failures since the agent started.

+Failures might indicate one of the following:

+*   The customer has canceled their subscription.
+*   The customer might have accidentally disabled the reporting channel.
+    For example, customers might inadvertently remove or misconfigure the
+    agent, or the network might prevent the agent from accessing Google's
+    reporting endpoint.

+**In these cases, Google does not receive usage data and customers are not billed.**

+In these scenarios, your app can stop itself, or disable functionality.
+If usage reports fail during the app's startup, we recommend that your app stop itself, so that your customers get immediate feedback and can resolve the issue.

 ### Monitoring Logs